superking84/superking84.github.io/README.md

 ### Wordle Clone

 A pretty basic clone of the wildly popular game "Wordle".
 There are still some improvements that could be made, but I've gotten a pretty good working version up that is responsive on a decent variety of mobile devices.

+### Conway's Game of Life

+The famous "zero-player" cellular automata game, which is one of my favorite projects to write on whatever front-end tech I'm learning at any given moment.
+It's a bit wonky looking on mobile, and it's best viewed on desktop for now.